hasselhuff/OverTheWire/Bandit/Bandit12/README.md

 cd /tmp/2021test
 file test
 ```
-4. Out outpur shows it is a `gzip compressed data` so we will need to rename the file for `gunzip` to see it:
+4. Out output shows it is a `gzip compressed data` so we will need to rename the file for `gunzip` to see it:
 ```bash
 mv test test.gz
 gunzip test.gz
 ```
-5. I then did a `file` on `test` to determine the file type and proceeded with the appropriate archive utility to decompress:
+5. I then did a `file` on `test` to determine the file type and proceeded with the appropriate archive utilities to decompress:
 ```bash
 bunzip2 test              # this command changed the file from test to test.out mv test.out test.gz